Tosch is from Bend, OR and has an unfortunate affliction of long-term ADD which results in a wide variety of random and mediocre skillz.

 In 2011, Tosch was "attending" school in Bozeman, Montana and "studying" mechanical engineering.
 More importantly, Tosch had registered for a ski mountaineering race at Bridger Bowl but did not have an appropriate skimo pack, nor the appropriate amount of money to buy one.
 So, he dusted off the old Kenmore sewing machine, designed and drafted a pattern, and stitched together a sketchy-looking pack.
 It was a massive success.

 Why backpacks you ask?
 At the age of 13, our gear junkie founder owned more packs than he was old.
-Yet he always gravitated to the light and simple ones.
-Much later (2011), during a single-day five peak traverse of the Three Sisters, Broken Top, and Bachelor, frustration finally hit home with his adequately light and simple packs with inadequate features.
+Yet, he always gravitated to the light and simples ones.
+Much later (2011), during a single day five-peak traverse of the Three Sisters, Broken Top, and Bachelor, frustration finally hit home with his adequately light and simple packs with inadequate features.

 The summer of 2012 brought Tosch back to his hometown of Bend, OR with a decision: stay in school, or sew backpacks.
 While packrafting the middle fork of the Salmon, he read a book called "The Alchemist" by Paulo Coelho and subsequently dropped out of school.
 Tosch never liked school anyway.